zzhangjii/learning-library/oci-library/README.md

-# Welcome to the Oracle Cloud Infrastructure Hands-on Labs.
+# Welcome to the Oracle Cloud Infrastructure Hands-on Labs

 Get hands on experience of Oracle Cloud Infrastructure through these hands on labs.
 Here are the details of the main page: